jidhub/thumb-external-keyboard-layouts/README.md

 - correct "Android settings/Language and keyboard/external keyboard/choose your current on screen keyboard/select the keyboard neo2" by inserting the actual strings, not just the version I just typed from memory.

-- AltGr typed for a key that has no "ralt" entry on app/src/main/res/raw/keyboard_layout_neo2.kcm opens a menu in [termux](https://f-droid.org/en/packages/com.termux/) and [nix-on-droid](https://f-droid.org/en/packages/com.termux.nix/).
+- AltGr typed for a key that has no "ralt" entry on app/src/main/res/raw/keyboard_layout_neo2.kcm opens a menu in [termux](https://f-droid.org/en/packages/com.termux/) and [nix-on-droid](https://f-droid.org/en/packages/com.termux.nix/) and closes itself immediatly before interfering with what I am typing.
+This is one of many visual problems.

 - AltGr is not working at all while opening the app [bVNC Free](https://play.google.com/store/apps/details?id=com.iiordanov.freebVNC&hl=en&gl=US).

 - AltGr Q does only escape in nix-on-droid.

 - cleanup the duplicates definitions of keys A..Z in (comment of source code)[https://github.com/jidhub/thumb-external-keyboard-layouts/blob/master/app/src/main/res/raw/keyboard_layout_neo2.kcm#L94] which I used to find keycodes.

+- rename neo2 to github-jidhub-thumb-external-keyboard-layouts.

 - understand how to uninstall this when installed by android-studio.
 I currently have 3 versions installed -_-.